 Mr. Friedman is also frequently quoted in the media on a variety of employment-related subjects and has appeared in such national publications and media sources as The New York Times, The Wall Street Journal, Forbes, The National Law Journal, Bloomberg, Crain’s and MarketWatch.

-Mr. Friedman has represented numerous clients in a variety of industries including Cushman & Wakefield, Ralph Lauren Corporation, CLS Bank International, International Lease Finance Corporation, Zara USA Inc., Walmart, AIG, Bank of America, Prudential Securities, Schering Plough, Marsh & McLennan Companies, Ford Motor Company, GEICO, TIAA-CREF, Forest Laboratories, Forex Capital Markets, Sears, The Trump Group, Elite Model Management, Watson Wyatt, Bank of Montreal, Balfour Beatty, Canadian Imperial Bank of Commerce, EMI Group, Deutsche Bourse, Clearstream International, Comverse Technology, kgb USA, Nycomed US, Forex Capital Markets, United Airlines, Gate Gourmet, Protection One, Seacor Holdings, Scott Kay, Inc. Heidrick & Struggles and Panera Bread Company.
+Mr. Friedman has represented numerous clients in a variety of industries including Goldman Sachs, Legg Mason, Core-Mark International, Cushman & Wakefield, Ralph Lauren Corporation, Kroll Associates, Inc., CLS Bank International, International Lease Finance Corporation, Zara USA Inc., Wal-Mart, AIG, Bank of America, Prudential Securities, Schering Plough, Marsh & McLennan Companies, Ford Motor Company, GEICO, TIAA-CREF, Forest Laboratories, Forex Capital Markets, Sears, The Trump Group, Elite Model Management, Watson Wyatt, Bank of Montreal, Balfour Beatty, Canadian Imperial Bank of Commerce, EMI Group, Deutsche Bourse, Clearstream International, Comverse Technology, kgb USA, Nycomed US, Forex Capital Markets, United Airlines, Gate Gourmet, Protection One, Seacor Holdings, Scott Kay, Inc. Heidrick & Struggles and Panera LLC.